Community safety projects and campaigns

 - Treetops Sexual Assault Referral Centre (SARC): 023 9221 0352

 - Southampton Rape Crisis: 023 8063 6313

 - StreetSafe - the pilot service to anonymously tell the police about public places where you have felt or feel unsafe

 - Find We Stand Together venues, for a safe space to visit.

 The 'We Stand Together' project trains businesses and venues in providing a safe and supporting space for anyone who has experienced sexual violence or harassment.
 Any form of gender abuse will not be tolerated at these spaces.

 We are coordinating the project with our partners - People Matter, Isle of Wight Safe Places and Portsmouth Abuse and Rape Counselling Service (PARCS).

 Participating venues will display the 'We Stand Together' badge in their window.
-You can find a list of the safe spaces here
+Visit Safer Portsmouth for a list of safe spaces.